FAU-LAP/NOMAD-CAMELS/README.md

 Fixes:

-- Description fields now change their size dynamically
+- Description fields now change their size dynamically.
+- Filtering the channels by name does not break if no matches were found.
+- Filtering Set Channels now does not reset the value if the channel does not match the query.

 ## 1.1.2